X-Faktor series 7

 X-Faktor is a Hungarian television music competition to find new singing talent.
 The seventh series aired on RTL Klub in 2017.
-Instead of Bence Istenes in Season 7, Kiss Ramona will be the new show host.
+Instead of Bence Istenes in Season 7, Kiss Ramona was the new show host.
 ByeAlex, Laci Gáspár, Peti Puskás remained in the jury in the 7th season.
 After 3 years Gabi Tóth, left X-FaKtor, and was replaced by Gigi Radics.
 Ricco & Claudia won the competition and they became the first group to win the show and also they became the first foreign act to win the show.

 Judges' houses

 The Judges' houses episodes aired on 7 October and 8 October 2017.
 As opposed to previous seasons, this was not the place for guest speakers, but every mentor listened to the performances of the four categories, then the mentor of that category would automatically choose two contestants for the live shows and leave one more contestant for the other three mentors to choose.
 The Hungarian X-Factor is the first where this format is used.